ntrrg/ntgo/CONTRIBUTING.md

 [GitHub Issue Tracker]: https://github.com/ntrrg/ntenvs/issues

-If you can do some stuff in the terminal, you are familiar with the [GitHub Issue Tracker][], and you found some issue or just want to share a recommendation, you already are a tester.
+If you can do some stuff in the terminal and you are familiar with the [GitHub Issue Tracker][], you are already a tester.
+In case you find a bug, know better approaches than the used in this code or just want to ask for a feature, all you need to do is go to the [GitHub Issue Tracker][] and create a new entry in there.

 ## As developer